|Junior High – Highpoint||June 11-15|

 COSTS AND FEES

 The registration fee is $340 plus a coach bus transportation fee of $75 for Harvest Junior High campuses.
-The registration fee is $398 plus a coach bus transportation fee of $75 for Harvest High School campuses.
-Fellowship churches have a registration fee of $340.00.
-A $75.00 deposit plus payment for optional merchandise and canteen are required to register.
+The registration fee is $365 plus a coach bus transportation fee of $75 for Harvest High School campuses.
+High School camp will be 6 days this summer.
+A $50.00 deposit plus payment for optional merchandise and canteen are required to register.
 There is a $30 discount for families with multiple children registering for camp.

 Camp Harvest Scholarship: Harvest Bible Chapel desires that every student wanting to attend Camp Harvest have the opportunity to participate.
 If a family’s financial situation is the sole roadblock to camp participation this year, we encourage you to submit a request for a scholarship from your church’s student ministry website page.